mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 ### Method
 I generated 1000 random 3x3 Hermitian Matrices using NumPy.
 For each matrix, I calculated its three eigenvalues using 'numpy.linalg.eigvalsh()'.
 This produced 3000 eigenvalues which were collected and displayed using a Histogram using Matplotlib.
 ### Results
-The distribution of the eigenvalues was centred around zero, with the frequency decreasing towards the more positive and negative eigenvalues.
+The distribution of the eigenvalues was centred around zero, with the frequency decreasing towards the more positive and negative eigenvalue ends.

 Summary:
 - Standard Deviation: 1.420